vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 ````

 ### Default values
 On the other hand, if there are not enough items in the array, only some of the variables get assigned.
-There rest remains undefined as if you would declare a variable and not assign it.
+The rest remains undefined as if you would declare a variable and not assign it.

 ```javascript
 let myArray = [1];